mamgad/DVBLab/course/modules/03_auth_and_authz.md

 - The bank validates your proof against their records

 In web applications, authentication typically involves:
-1. **Something you know** (password, PIN)
+1. **Something you know** (password, PIN) - The most common form of authentication
-2. **Something you have** (phone, security key)
+2. **Something you have** (phone, security key) - Used in multi-factor authentication
-3. **Something you are** (fingerprint, face)
+3. **Something you are** (fingerprint, face) - Biometric authentication methods

 ### What is Authorization?
-Authorization determines what someone is allowed to do.
+Authorization determines what authenticated users are allowed to do within the system.
 Using the bank analogy:
 - Regular customers can view their accounts and make transfers
 - Bank tellers can process transactions for any customer
 - Managers can approve large transactions
 - Security guards can't access any accounts

+This hierarchical access control ensures users can only perform actions appropriate to their role.

 ### Common Authentication Vulnerabilities
+Understanding common authentication vulnerabilities is crucial for securing web applications.
+Here are key areas to watch for:

 1. **Weak Password Policies**
-   - Short passwords
+   - Short passwords that are easily guessed
-   - Common passwords
+   - Common passwords from known password lists
-   - No complexity requirements
+   - No complexity requirements for stronger passwords
-   - No rate limiting
+   - Missing rate limiting, allowing brute force attacks

 2. **Token Vulnerabilities**
-   - Weak secrets
+   - Weak secrets used for token generation
-   - Missing expiration
+   - Missing token expiration mechanisms
-   - Insecure storage
+   - Insecure token storage practices
-   - Token reuse
+   - Token reuse vulnerabilities

 3. **Session Management Issues**
-   - Long-lived sessions
+   - Sessions that never expire
-   - Insecure session storage
+   - Insecure session storage methods
-   - Missing session invalidation
+   - Missing session invalidation on logout
-   - Session fixation
+   - Session fixation vulnerabilities

 ### Common Authorization Vulnerabilities
+Authorization vulnerabilities can lead to unauthorized access and privilege escalation.
+Watch for these issues:

 1. **Missing Access Controls**
-   - No role checks
+   - Endpoints without proper role checks
-   - No ownership validation
+   - Missing ownership validation on resources
-   - Direct object references
+   - Insecure direct object references (IDOR)

 2. **Privilege Escalation**
-   - Vertical (user → admin)
+   - Vertical escalation (user → admin)
-   - Horizontal (user → another user)
+   - Horizontal escalation (user → another user)
-   - Role manipulation
+   - Role manipulation through parameter tampering

 ## DVBank Authentication Vulnerabilities
+Let's examine real authentication vulnerabilities present in the DVBank application.
+Understanding these issues helps identify similar problems in other applications.

 ### 1. JWT Implementation Issues
 **Location**: `backend/routes/auth_routes.py`